juniorvera/cs50/README.md

 ![pyramyd left](https://pp.userapi.com/c844618/v844618318/1c2ed6/rprUAeTHjrM.jpg)

 **Third task. "timeToGetChange."**
 This program works based  upon greedy algorithm.
-User enters how mach change is owed (in dollars).
+User enters how mach change is owed (in dollars and cents through point).
+If you need to chenge $10.25 enter 10.25.
 Program determines how many coins will be needed.
 We have coins of 1, 5, 10 and 25 cents.